huri000/QuickLayout/README.md

 Swift 4.0 and iOS 9.0 (or higher).

 ## Features
-- Extension to `UIView`, contains functionality that allows you to set constraints directly from the view itself.
+- Extension to `UIView`: Contains functionality that allows you to set constraints directly from the view itself.
-- Extension to `Array of UIView`, contains functionality that allows you to set constraints directly from array of views.
+- Extension to `Array of UIView`: Contains functionality that allows you to set constraints directly from array of views.

 ## Usage of `UIView+QuickLayout`